 Like all the luxury cruise ships in the Silversea fleet, Silver Muse is all-inclusive.
 Once you get onboard there is no need to pay for anything else.

 Your cruise fare includes dining in all but two of the restaurants.
-Only the specialty restaurants Le Dame and Kaiseki have a supplement (US$60 per person).
+Only the specialty restaurants La Dame and Kaiseki have a supplement (US$60 per person).

 Also included is an extensive selection of new and old-world wines, Champagne and top-shelf spirits.
-When I sailed the house Champagne was Heidsieck Monopole Blue Top Brut.
+When I sailed on Silver Muse the house Champagne was Heidsieck Monopole Blue Top Brut.
 It was a lovely drop!

-You can purchase additional premium alcoholic beverages from the Connoisseurs list, but on my Silver Muse review sailing I thought the house offerings were excellent.
+You can purchase additional premium alcoholic beverages from the Connoisseurs list, but I thought the house offerings were excellent.

 Also included in the cruise fare are specialty teas and coffees.